Why some Americans don’t celebrate Thanksgiving - NewsBreak

 But some members of Congress objected, asserting that the authority to designate a day of thanks belonged to individual state governors, not the president.

-Washington proclaimed a second day of Thanksgiving in 1795, and presidents John Adams, James Madison and others did the same in subsequent years.
-But many presidents, particularly Thomas Jefferson, opposed this.
+Mr Washington proclaimed a second day of Thanksgiving in 1795, and presidents John Adams, James Madison and others did the same in subsequent years.
+But many presidents, particularly Thomas Jefferson, still opposed doing this.

 It was not until 1863 that President Abraham Lincoln established the regular tradition of observing days of national Thanksgiving.